DigitalHarborFoundation/whisperx-on-aws-fargate/README.md

 A Dockerized transcription pipeline using [WhisperX](https://github.com/m-bain/whisperX), originally intended for offline transcription and diarization of Zoom recordings.

-The Docker container is run as AWS ETL job via AWS ECS and AWS Fargate to transcribe stored recordings.
+The Docker container is run as an AWS ETL job via AWS ECS and AWS Fargate to transcribe stored recordings.
 As this is a public sample, it omits the following critical details:
  - Downloading or otherwise loading into memory the mp4 recordings.
  - Saving the transcription metadata.